-Where a project is notifiable, the client must give notice to the HSE as soon as is practicable before the construction phase begins.
-This can be done via the online portal.
+Where a project is notifiable, the client must give notice in writing to the HSE as soon as is practicable before the construction phase begins.

-A Client must be clear that a specific Contractor is responsible for day-to-day standards on a site.
-A Client will ordinarily contractually hand over the control of the physical site to a specific Contractor who takes on the role of the Occupier.
-The Occupier of land has a criminal and civil liability which is why they take out Occupiers Liability Insurance
+A Client must be clear that the Principal Contractor is responsible for day-to-day standards on a site.
+A Client will ordinarily contractually hand over the control of the physical site to the Principal Contractor who takes on the role of the Occupier.
+The Occupier of land has a criminal and civil liability which is why they take out Occupiers Liability Insurance.